Table of Contents Show

 It’ll fit various tire and wheel sizes and features a black powder coat finish that prevents corrosion.
 For models with no receiver hitch, this particular RV spare tire mount won’t work.

 Quick Tip: To learn even more about RV tires, check out our Ultimate RV Tires Buyers Guide!

 2. CAMCO Eaz-Lift Spare Tire Carrier

-- Fits trailer tongues up to 6" tall and 3.5" wide
+- Trailer Tongue Fit: Fits trailer frames up to 6-inches tall and 3 ½-inches wide

 - Telescopic design fits frame widths of 52” to 72”

 - Mounts under frame rails for better location versatility